Brisbane: (07) 3221 4999

 It reasonably follows that claimants will likely require rehabilitation in order to assist with recovery in the immediate aftermath of the incident, and for their injuries to reach maximum medical improvement.
 Commonly required forms of rehabilitation include physiotherapy, chiropractic treatment, counseling, and surgery.

 The legislative procedures governing personal injury claims gives insurers six months from the date you deliver a compliant claim form, to investigate the incident and provide a response as to their liability position.
-Unfortunately, until that time, they are under no obligation to fund your medical and rehabilitative treatment.
+Unfortunately, until that time, they are under no obligation to fund medical and rehabilitative treatment.

 In many circumstances however, particularly with claims arising from motor vehicle accidents where liability is clear cut and not contested, the insurer will pay for your upfront rehabilitation costs.

-Expert Evidence
+(viii) Expert Evidence

 In conjunction with medico-legal reports, the parties may also obtain an investigation report into the circumstances of the incident should liability be an issue in dispute.
 This may include reports from slip test experts, engineers, private detectives and the like.

-The expert evidence that is required is considered on the facts of your particular personal injury claim.
+The expert evidence that is required is considered on the facts of a particular personal injury claim.
 The objective to gathering all relevant expert evidence is to ensure that all parties are in all respects ready and prepared to argue their best case in settlement negotiations.

-Should your personal injury claim advance to a legislatively required compulsory conference, as is the general procedure, both parties must attest that they have obtained all expert evidence that is necessary and that they are in all respects ready for the conference, and the proceeding trial should the claim not resolve.
+Should a personal injury claim advance to a legislatively required compulsory conference, as is the general procedure, both parties must attest that they have obtained all expert evidence that is necessary and that they are in all respects ready for the conference, and the proceeding trial should the claim not resolve.

-Disclosure
+(ix) Disclosure

-In the lead up to any negotiations, there is a legislative requirement for the parties to undertake investigations and obtain the evidence they ultimately believe will prove their case.
+In the lead-up to any negotiations, there is a legislative requirement for the parties to undertake investigations and obtain the evidence they ultimately believe will prove their case.

 • details surrounding the circumstances of the incident;

-• nature of the injuries you sustained;
+• nature of the injuries sustained;

-• care and assistance you have received;
+• care and assistance the injured party has received;

 • any economic loss sustained.